For two (dynamic) libraries to work together they need:

 Default values help with API but not for every instance˚.
 Not with ABI.
 As illustrated the above table, default values have no impact on ABI.
 This is because in most languages, a function is uniquely identified by its name, and its parameters.
 Both the argument labels, and the types.
 For more on that see this WWDC Session - Binary Frameworks in Swift

-˚: Adding a new parameter is also a breaking change.
-It just doesn’t manifest in all kinds of code usage:
+˚: Adding a new parameter is also breaks the API.
+It just doesn’t manifest in most kinds of code usage:

 func foo(_: Int) -> Int { 0 }